 - 4.1.
-The Head of Internal Audit, in consultation with the S151 Officer and the Group Manager Legal Services, will decide whether the matter should be referred to the Police to request a criminal investigation.
+All matters involving suspected criminal activity will be referred to the Police at the earliest opportunity using the established Single Point of Contact (SPOC) established with the Police by the Head of Internal Audit.
+The referral decision will be taken jointly by the Council's Section 151 Officer (or his/her nominated representative) and the Monitoring Officer (or his/her nominated representative).
 The decision to accept a case for investigation rests fully with Police. - 4.2.
 If it is determined that an internal investigation is needed before contacting the Police, the need for a referral should be reconsidered once the findings of the internal investigation have been reported (see 6.1 below). - 4.3.
-When referring an investigation to the Police the following conditions should be met to improve the chances that the case will be accepted for investigation:
+When referring an investigation to the Police the Section 151 Officer (or his/her nominated representative) / Monitoring Officer (or his/her nominated representative) should ensure the following conditions should be met to improve the chances that the case will be accepted for investigation:

-- It must be established that there are reasonable grounds to believe that a criminal offence has been committed. - Deliberate criminal intent needs to be identified.
+- It must be established that there are reasonable grounds to believe that a criminal offence has been committed. - The points to prove for the offence need to be identified and considered.
 The fraud needs to be more than an error or omission. - The allegations should concern recent events and should not have become stale by reason of age.
-Incidents that are over two years old before discovery need to be judged individually on their merits, including the availability of documentary evidence and the reliability of witness statements - NCC must identify and preserve all original documents and other exhibits relating to the matter. - 4.4.
+Incidents that are over two years old before discovery need to be judged individually on their merits, including the availability of documentary evidence and the reliability of witness statements - NCC must identify and preserve all original documents and other exhibits relating to the matter in accordance with PACE to assist subsequent Police referral. - 4.4.
 NCC must be prepared to supply all original documents and exhibits to the Police if an investigation is expected and commenced.
-Such evidential material should be securely held in accordance with the Police and Criminal Evidence Act 1984 (PACE) before formal handover. - 4.5.
+Such evidential material should be securely retained before handover to the investigating officer.
+Any movement of original documentation and exhibits for safeguard should be recorded for information to the investigating officer. - 4.5.
 The Head of Internal Audit will advise the manager who reports the case whether further and immediate action is needed.
 This might be to secure evidence, to protect the council from further losses, or to safeguard a possible criminal or internal investigation.

-INTERNAL INVESTIGATION
+5. INTERNAL INVESTIGATION

 - 5.1.
-The Head of Internal Audit will review the concerns raised and any evidence that is initially available and will decide: - If an investigation is required as concerns are valid - If no investigation is required as concerns are not indicative of fraudulent activity - If an initial inquiry is required to gather more evidence to support or refute the concerns. - 5.2.
-Following discussion of the case between the Head of Internal Audit, the S151 Officer, the Group Manager Legal Services and the Service Director HR & Customer Service, the following will be determined: - whether an investigation is required as the concerns are deemed to be valid.
+The Head of Internal Audit will review the concerns raised and any evidence that is initially available and will decide: - If an investigation is required as concerns are valid - If no investigation is required as concerns are not indicative of fraudulent activity, but also considering theft, computer misuse, money laundering etc. - If an initial inquiry is required to gather more evidence to support or refute the concerns. - 5.2.
+Following discussion of the case between the S151 Officer, Monitoring Officer, Head of Internal Audit, the Group Manager Legal Services, the following will be determined: - whether an investigation is required as the concerns are deemed to be valid.
 It may be determined that a preliminary inquiry is required to gather more evidence to support or refute the concerns - whether the employee under suspicion should be suspended, pending criminal and internal investigations - who will carry out the internal investigation.
 In most cases, Internal Audit staff will be charged with investigating allegations of fraud and corruption.
 In some cases, however, it may be determined that the investigation may be carried out by a departmental manager, with the support and advice of Internal Audit.